apache/druid/docs/do-not-merge.md

 [#14644](https://github.com/apache/druid/pull/14644)

-## SQL planner upgrade
+## SQL planner improvements

 Druid uses Apache Calcite for SQL planning and optimization.
 Starting in Druid 28.0.0, the Calcite version has been upgraded from 1.21 to 1.35.
+This upgrade brings in many bug fixes in SQL planning from Calcite.
 As part of the upgrade, the [behavior of type inference for dynamic parameters](#dynamic-parameters) and the recommended [syntax for UNNEST](#new-syntax-for-sql-unnest) have changed.

 ### Dynamic parameters